Burford Tolsey Museum: The museum

 The museum which was recorded as such in the BBC Domesday Project in 1986.

-The Museum is open 2-5pm every day from April to October, weekends only in November & December and closed January to March.
+The Museum is open 2-5 p.m. every day from April to October, weekends only in November & December and closed January to March.
 Admission is free.
 Donations are invited.

 The archive

 When in November 2022, the Burford Tolsey Archive was opened in an historic nearby barn in Swan Lane to collect, preserve and share Burford’s written and oral stories and images, the Registered Charity No. 309176 was renamed the Burford Tolsey Museum & Archive.